japjotsaggu/diffusion_models/README.md

-# Coursework 2: Generative Models — Hot Dog Generator
+# Generative Models: Hot Dog Generator

 A deep learning coursework project implementing generative models from scratch, culminating in a **Latent Diffusion Model (LDM)** capable of generating hot dog images.

+Note: This repository contains my coursework submission for the Deep Learning module (70010 | Faculty of Engineering) at Imperial College London.
 ---

 ## Overview